-Nishant Nikam et al. - Computational analysis of hip prosthesis: impact of shape and material on mechanical performance further increase wear resistance and support better osseointegration.
-In addition, the development of designs of implants specific to the patient through additive production can lead to the new generation hip implants with excellent functionality and lower failure, which eventually transforms orthopaedic implant technology and improve results in patients with hip arthroplasties.
+The findings of this study provide the basis for future research focused on optimizing materials such as PEEK, and exploring various material combinations for hip implants [10].
+Advances in surface modifications and coatings could further increase wear resistance and support better osseointegration.
+In addition, the development of designs of implants specific to the patient through additive production can lead to the new generation hip implants with excellent functionality and lower failure, which eventually transforms orthopedic implant technology and improve results in patients with hip arthroplasties.